The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 name as the Client that it will backup.
 This permits easy identification of jobs.

-When the job actually runs, the unique Job Name will consist of the name you specify here followed by the date and time the job was scheduled for execution.
-This directive is required.
+When the job actually runs, the unique Job Name will consist of the name you specify

-This directive allows you to enable or disable a resource.
+Description: This directive allows you to enable or disable a resource.

-When the resource of the Job is disabled, the Job will no longer be scheduled and
+Comment: When the resource of the Job is disabled, the Job will no longer be scheduled and

 it will not be available in the list of Jobs to be run.
 To be able to use the Job